 Causal Consistency in a Conflict-free Replicated Database (CRDB)

-When enabling Causal Consistency in CRDBs, the order of operations on a specific key are maintained across all CRDB instances.
+When you enable Causal Consistency in Active-Active databases, the order of operations on a specific key are maintained across all Active-Active database instances.

-For instance, if operations A and B were applied on the same key, and B was performed after the effect of A was observed by the CRDB Instance that initiated B, then all CRDB instances would observe the effect of A before observing the effect of B. This way, any causal relationship between operations on the same key is also observed and maintained by every replica.
+For instance, if operations A and B were applied on the same key and the effect of A was observed by the instance that initiated B before B was applied to the key, then all instances of an Active-Active databases would observe the effect of A before observing the effect of B. This way, any causal relationship between operations on the same key is also observed and maintained by every replica.

 Causal Consistency Side Effects

-When the Causal Consistency option is enabled, each CRDB instance should maintain and relay the order of operations it received from another CRDB instance to all other N-2 CRDB instances, where N represents the number of instances used by the CRDB.
+When the Causal Consistency option is enabled, each instance maintains the order of operations it received from another instance and relays that information to all other N-2 instances, where N represents the number of instances used by the Active-Active database.

 Enabling Causal Consistency

 Once enabled, additional operations to enable or disable can only be performed using the REST API or the crdb-cli tool.
-In this case, the updated CRDB behavior happens only for commands and operations received after the change.
+In this case, the updated Active-Active database behavior happens only for commands and operations received after the change.